 It is also the case that the amount of funds for liabilities that may have been entirely appropriate at the time Code powers were obtained may no longer be reflective of the potential specified liabilities risk that the Code operator might now face, particularly after several years of active and extensive ongoing network build.

-The requirement to provide the annual certificate under Regulation 16(1) only applies if the Code operator has exercised rights conferred by the Electronic Communications Code (“ECC”).
-If no such rights have been exercised, the annual certification obligation is not generally triggered (although it may still be, if a Code operator has acquired relevant apparatus and/or infrastructure from a 3rd party where that apparatus/infrastructure would be subject to this requirement).
-Where however a Code operator intends to start exercising its rights under the ECC, it must provide the same certificate to Ofcom not less than 2 weeks before it exercises its right to install apparatus (and then annually thereafter by 1st April).
+The requirement to provide the annual certificate under Regulation 16(1) only applies if the Code operator has exercised street works rights conferred by the Electronic Communications Code (“ECC”).
+Where a Code operator intends to start exercising those rights, it must provide the same certificate to Ofcom not less than 2 weeks before it exercises them (and then annually thereafter by 1st April).

 Where we might assist